 This post contains affiliate links.
 For more information, please see my disclosures here.

-This week’s free images in Design Space are from JGoode Designs – Penguins.
-I just love these print then cut penguins, and I used one a couple of years ago to make gift tags for my son’s class that could be used as ornaments.
-These images are free to cut until next Thursday (1/3/19) and are not included in the Cricut Access subscription.
+I just love these print then cut penguins from JGoode Designs, and I used one a couple of years ago to make gift tags for my son’s class that could be used as ornaments.
+These images are included in the Cricut Access subscription.
 There are several different themes.
-You could make some tags for Valentine’s treats, or even get a head start on Christmas tags for next year!
+You could make tags for Christmas gifts or for Valentine’s treats.

 The file I created is here, or you can follow the steps below to create the project yourself.